getsentry/sentry-docs/src/collections/_documentation/workflow/releases/health.md

 #### Crash

 The fatal error that caused the crash of the application.
 Errors that did not cause the end of the application should not be included.
+Sentry considers every error event with the field `level` set to `fatal` or the field `handled` set to `false` as a Crashed state.
+For more details about the error levels, see the documentation on [Enriching Error Data]({%- link _documentation/enriching-error-data/additional-data.md -%}#setting-the-level).

 #### Crash Free User